-To this end Interim SASO Secretariat wishes to recruit a suitably qualified candidate within the SADC Region to fill the following position:
+To this end SADC Secretariat wishes to recruit a suitably qualified candidate within the SADC Region to fill the following position:

-Position: Technical Coordinator – Operations / Personnel Licensing (OPS/PEL) of the Interim SASO Secretariat
+Position: Technical Coordinator – Airworthiness / Personnel Licensing (AIR/PEL) of the Interim SASO Secretariat

 Main purpose of the job:

-To coordinate and oversee the implementation of the regional safety oversight programmes and provides technical support, related to flight operations issues, to Member States as referenced in the SASO Charter.
+To coordinate and oversee the implementation of the regional safety oversight programmes and provides technical support, related to airworthiness issues, to member states as referenced in the SASO Charter.
 The role also has a dual capacity as Regional Inspector and Technical Coordinator

 Key result areas - Duties and Responsibilities:

-In the following key result areas, the Technical Coordinator – OPS/PEL shall:
+In the following key result areas, the Technical Coordinator – AIR/PEL shall:

 TECHNICAL WORK PROGRAMME

-- Assist the DED in the planning, development and implementation of the work plan of the SASO and activities related to the conduct of safety oversight surveillance activities
+- Assist the DED: Technical Operations in the planning, development and implementation of the work plan of the SASO and activities related to the conduct of safety oversight surveillance activities

 - Follow up on the implementation of recommendations forwarded to Member States with respect to SASO activities

-- Assign and allocate duties and tasks to National Flight Safety Inspectors (Operations) such as Flight Safety Inspectors participating under a (CIS) mission within the SADC region
+- Assign and allocate duties and tasks to National Flight Safety Inspectors (airworthiness) as Flight Safety Inspectors participating under a (CIS) mission within the SADC region

 TECHNICAL MANUALS & HANDBOOKS